-Emirates and Etihad offer meals equivalent a Michelin-starred restaurant.
-Etihad has real life onboard chefs (recruited from Michelin-starred restaurants around the world).
-The food is an exquisite seven-course tasting menu with amuse bouche, granita and pre-dessert tasters.
+Emirates and Etihad offer meals equivalent to a Michelin-starred restaurant.
+Etihad has real-life onboard chefs (recruited from Michelin-starred restaurants around the world).
+The food is an exquisite seven-course tasting menu with amuse-bouche, granita and pre-dessert tasters.
 The Mezoon Grille menu is available to Etihad’s First Class customers only, featuring a variety of premium produce, including beef, chicken, lamb and seafood, along with a range of delicate sauces, sides and delicious desserts, all of which were prepared to order.
 Everything is served on fine bone chinaware, cutlery and crystal glassware.
 An example of just one meal choice I chose on Etihad is:

 The Emirates’ First Class menu, by comparison, is extensive, and you can order whatever whenever.
 However, the meals do not have the style or deliver the flavour of that in Etihad.
 These were my lunch choices:

-Appetiser: caviar, presented with a traditional selection of finely chopped onion, grated egg, sour cream and lemon, served with melba toast and blinis.
+- Caviar, presented with a traditional selection of finely chopped onion, grated egg, sour cream and lemon, served with melba toast and blinis

 Emirates Vs Etihad First Class In-Flight Showers – Which Is Best?